OFFICE OF Substance Use And Mental Health Overview

-The Utah Division of Substance Abuse and Mental Health (DSAMH) was created as Utah’s substance abuse and mental health authority by Utah statute §62A-15-103.
+The Office of Substance Use and Mental Health (SUMH) was created as Utah’s substance abuse and mental health authority by Utah statute §62A-15-103.
 We oversee the publicly funded prevention and treatment system.
 If you, a friend, or family member is struggling with a mental health problem or a problem with alcohol, tobacco, or other drugs, there is help available.

-The DSAMH Strategic Initiatives detail the division policies, systems and programs, and activities to achieve our legislated mandates.
+The SUMH Strategic Initiatives detail the division policies, systems and programs, and activities to achieve our legislated mandates.
 They are:

 - Focus on prevention and early intervention